 It is our conviction that a serious fire in a tower block or similar high density residential property is the most likely reason that those who wield power at the KCTMO will be found out and brought to justice! …

 We have blogged many times on the subject of fire safety at Grenfell Tower and we believe that these investigations will form a crucial part of a damning catalogue of evidence showing the poor safety record of the KCTMO should a fire affect any other of their properties and cause the loss of life that we are predicting.

 Rather than questioning the validity of the narratives used to silence the residents at Grenfell, or those on the ground as workers or customers in any context, there is a danger of silencing voices.
 We should interrogate the narratives that do so.
 Then we might begin harness the important detailed and tacit knowledge of those so critical to creating safety.

 [i] Morse, G; ‘The Lessons from Ladbroke Grove’; October 9 – 22, 2019; Rail; Issue 889; Media House; page 82

 About the author

-Gill Kernick works with senior executives in high hazard industries to develop the culture and leadership to prevent catastrophic events.
-Author of 'Catastrophe and Systemic Change: Learning from the Grenfell Tower Fire and Other Disasters', she lived on the 21st floor of Grenfell Tower from 2011 to 2014.
-Seven of her former neighbours died in the fire.
-Campaigning for learning and change, Gill writes and speaks to bring the thinking of major accident prevention to Grenfell.
-She edits "The Grenfell Enquirer" dedicated to creating new dialogues.
+JMJ Associate Master Consultant, Gill Kernick, works with senior executives in high hazard industries to develop the culture and leadership to prevent catastrophic events.
+Author of 'Catastrophe and Systemic Change: Learning from the Grenfell Tower Fire and Other Disasters', she lived on the 21st floor of Grenfell from 2011 to 2014 and seven of her former neighbours died in the fire.
+Campaigning for learning and change, Gill writes and speaks to bring the thinking of major accident prevention to preventing disasters.
+She edits a blog, "The Grenfell Enquirer" dedicated to creating new dialogues.
 In 2020, she was voted as one of the most influential people in Health and Safety in the UK.